What are the limits on Commercial Bank Lending?: Empirical Analysis

-Total lending by the US commercial banks however, exceeds the quantity of loans currently under their direct control, as it does not include the total amount of asset backed securities that have been sold on by the US commercial banks.
-Detailed figures on ABS issuance and ownership do not appear to be publicly available, but gross figures are available from data provided by the Bank of International Settlements.\footnote{\url{http://www.bis.org/statistics/secstats.htm}} Figure \ref{fig_bis}, shows the total outstanding ABS issuance, and the amount attributed to the top 5 issuing countries as of 2009; while Figure \ref{fig_absusassets} shows the aggregate of US outstanding ABS issuance, and US Banks assets.
-However, the aggregate BIS figures include ABS still owned by the US Commercial Banks, potentially as part of equity capital holdings.
-Figures on Mortgage Backed Security holdings by the US banks, which are the largest part of ABS issuances, are newly available (since July 2009) in the Federal Reserve H8 Table, and show total MBS positions of \$977 billion in October 2009.
-This indicates that a ballpark estimate for the total excess issuance of loans by the commercial banks within the USA is approximately \$5 trillion, or around half their total deposit liability, assuming that BIS figures include securitized lending by the GSE's.
-Figure \ref{fig_absusassets} also illustrates how the growth in total debt is increasing faster than the total of underlying liabilities (money), as a direct consequence of loan securitisation.
+Figure \ref{fig_absusassets} also shows the aggregate of US outstanding ABS issuance, and US Banks assets.
+Figures on Mortgage Backed Security holdings by the US banks, which are the largest part of ABS issuances, are newly available (since July 2009) in the Federal Reserve H.8 Table, and show total MBS positions of \$977 billion in October 2009.
+This indicates that a ballpark estimate for the total excess issuance of loans by the commercial banks within the USA by 2009 was approximately \$5 trillion, or around half their total deposit liability, assuming that BIS figures include securitized lending by the GSE's.
+Pozsar\cite{pozsar.2010} however, in an extensive review of commercial bank shadow banking activities includes a figure for total liabilities in excess of bank lending of \$16 trillion which is hopefully an over estimate.
+Figure \ref{fig_absusassets} also illustrates how the growth in total debt is increasing faster than the total of underlying liabilities (money), as a direct consequence of loan securitization.\footnote{It is not known exactly where the ABS and MBS instruments purchased by the Federal Reserve as part of the Troubled Assets Relief Program(TARP) feature in these statistics.}